-The SMFS Graduate Student Essay Competition is now open.
-This competition is open to all currently-enrolled graduate students, including those who will complete their degree in the current year.
+The SMFS Graduate Student Essay Competition is open to all currently-enrolled graduate students, including those who will complete their degree in the current year.
 Papers may cover any aspect of medieval studies that focuses on issues of women, gender, and/or sexuality.
-The paper should be no longer than 8000 words, not counting foot/endnotes and bibliography.
-It should be composed in Microsoft Word (doc OR docx), double-spaced with standard margins, and include a FULL citation apparatus—foot- or end-notes and bibliography, all in Chicago Manual of Style or MLA format.
-The prize will be 5 years’ membership of SMFS and publication of the winning paper, subject to editing, in our journal Medieval Feminist Forum.
+The paper should be no longer than 8000 words, not including foot/endnotes and bibliography.
+It should be composed in Microsoft Word, double-spaced with standard margins, and include a FULL citation apparatus, foot- or end-notes, and bibliography, all in Chicago Manual of Style or MLA format.
+The prize will be 5 years’ membership in SMFS and publication of the winning paper, subject to editing, in our journal Medieval Feminist Forum.

-Deadline for submission of paper is 1 November 2016.
-The winner will be announced around 1 February 2017.
+The annual deadline for submission is 1 November.
+The winner will be announced around 1 February.
 There may be years when the prizes will not be awarded, depending on submissions in that given year.

 Send all submissions (via email attachment) and correspondence to Linda Mitchell: email@example.com.